janreges/siteone-crawler-gui/README.md

 ## Screenshots and video

-Animated GIF of the application in action - click to Play on the right when autoplay did not start.
+Animated GIF of the application in action - click to Play on the right when autoplay did not start or watch the [commented video](https://www.youtube.com/watch?v=rFW8LNEVNdw&list=PL9mElgTe-s1Csfg0jXWmDS0MHFN7Cpjwp&index=1).

 ![SiteOne Crawler Demo](docs/app-demo-2023-12-04.gif)